BlickWinkel17/Metaverse/README.md

 Including: data wrangling, statistical analysis, recommendation system, machine learning pipelines and some simple CNNs based on Keras.

 ## Machine Learning
-Including: Linear Regression, Logistic Regression, KNN and decision trees.
+Including: Linear Regression, Logistic Regression, KNN, decision tree and other tree-based models.

 ## Deep Learning
-Including: MLP, CNN, RNN(LSTM), GAN(CycleGAN).
+Including: MLP, CNN, RNN(LSTM), GAN(CycleGAN) based on PyTorch.
 Notes related to Transformers are about to be added in the near future.